INFORMATION ABOUT CHAPTER 7 BANKRUPTCY ELIGIBILITY IN GEORGIA

-The bankruptcy lawyers at Brian R. Cahn & Associates, LLC have helped many individual debtors obtain a fresh start with Chapter 7 bankruptcy.
+The bankruptcy lawyers at Perrotta & Cahn have helped many individual debtors obtain a fresh start with Chapter 7 bankruptcy.
 Here, we provide some basic information about who qualifies for Chapter 7, but please keep in mind that every case is unique and should be looked at individually.
-Come to one of our offices in Cartersville, Woodstock, Calhoun, Dalton or Dallas to learn more about Chapter 7 eligibility.
+Come to one of our offices in Cartersville, Calhoun, Dalton or Dallas to learn more about Chapter 7 eligibility.

 How Chapter 7 Works